xiduzo/portfolio_astro/src/content/project/fissa.md

 1. When we add a song to Fissa, we up-vote it.
 Who wouldn't up-vote their own track, right?
 But this means that whenever a track is added, we must recalculate the indexes of all the tracks below it because their order might change.
 2. Users can up- or down-vote tracks anytime, leading to constant index changes.
 While this isn't inherently problematic, it can disrupt ongoing index recalculations.
-3. Because of the unique index constraint in prisma, we had to update it twice: once to clear the new index and once to update the moved track's index.
+3. Because of the unique index constraint in prisma (read postgres), we had to update it twice: once to clear the new index and once to update the moved track's index.

-**Calculating the new indexes**
+**Messy code of calculating the new indexes**
 ```typescript
 class FissaService {
   // ...